Prag8855/aab/content/guides/freelance-visa.md

 ### Required documents for a [[Freiberufler]]

 - [ ] **[Revenue forecast](/docs/ertragsvorschau)** (*[[Ertragsvorschau]]*)
     Make a spreadsheet of your *expected* monthly business income and expenses.
-Use the [official template](/docs/ertragsvorschau) if you can.[^56] Your numbers should be realistic, but ambitious.
-Some case workers prefer that you use the. - [How to fill this form](/docs/ertragsvorschau#how-to-fill-the-revenue-forecast)
+Use the [official template](/docs/ertragsvorschau) if you can.[^56] Your numbers should be realistic, but ambitious. - [How to fill this form](/docs/ertragsvorschau#how-to-fill-the-revenue-forecast)
 - [ ] 2 or more **[letters of intent](/guides/freelance-visa-letter-of-intent)** (*[[Absichtserklärung]]*)[^67]
     These are letters from potential clients that want to hire you.
-They are really important, because they prove that you will find clients and make money.
+They are really important.
+They prove that you will find clients and make money.
 They must show what work you will do, and how much you will get paid.
-You need at least 2 letters from German clients.
-If you have signed contracts, it's even better. - [Letter of intent templates and instructions](/guides/freelance-visa-letter-of-intent)
+You should have at least 2 letters from German clients.
+Signed contracts are even better. - [Letter of intent templates and instructions](/guides/freelance-visa-letter-of-intent)

 If you are an artist or a language teacher, you also need...